You've got a lot going on.

 I love working with adults, couples, and families.

 My job as your therapist is to help you find the right resources, both in your community and within yourself, to help you experience the challenges of life in a way that ultimately empowers you and builds your innate resilience.

 As therapists go, I'm active and conversational.
 I'm not one to simply listen and nod.
 My style is direct and warm, and I love collaborating to help you get the results you're seeking.
 I'm curious, engaged, and enjoy exploring new ways of thinking and processing what's happening in your life.
 I'm open to feedback and delight in customizing your care.

 I'm trained in many different types of therapy, including humanistic, psychodynamic, cognitive-behavioral, family systems, narrative, and solution-focused.
-I incorporate mindfulness practices, feminist theory, somatic experiencing, Non-Violent Communication, and Gestalt, imaginal, and Hakomi techniques into my work as fits the client and topic.
+I incorporate mindfulness practices, feminist theory, somatics, and Gestalt, imaginal, and Hakomi techniques into my work as fits the client and topic.

 I earned a Master's of Science in Counseling Psychology from Dominican University of California in 2012.
 Prior to that, I worked as a teacher and in crisis response for survivors of sexual assault.